ocp-power-automation/openshift-install-power/README.md

   openshift-install-powervs [command] [<args> [<value>]]

 Available commands:
   setup           Install all required packages/binaries in current directory variables       Interactive way to populate the variables file create          Create an OpenShift cluster destroy         Destroy an OpenShift cluster output          Display the cluster information.
 Runs terraform output [NAME] help            Display this information

 Where <args>:
   -trace          Enable tracing of all executed commands -verbose        Enable verbose for terraform console -var            Terraform variable to be passed to the create/destroy command -var-file       Terraform variable file name in current directory.
-(By default using var.tfvars)
+(By default using var.tfvars) -force-destroy  Not ask for confirmation during destroy command

 Submit issues at: https://github.com/ocp-power-automation/openshift-install-power/issues